Liqwid-Labs/liqwid-libs/README.md

   loudly) if not.
 * Error output tries to be as helpful as it can, both by using prettyprinting and also explaining in more natural language what exactly went wrong.
+* We provide extensive documentation to assist you, including both examples and Haddocks.
+Never step on any QuickCheck rakes again!

 Currently, we are able to test the following type class laws: